Pilibhit

 According to a report issued by the Government of India, Pilibhit is one of the Minority Concentrated Areas in India based on the 2001 census data on population, socio-economic indicators, and basic amenities indicators.
 Though separated only by a short distance from the outer ranges of the Himalayas, Pilibhit consists entirely of a level plain, containing depressions but no hills and is intersected by several streams.
-Pilibhit is one of the forest-rich areas of Uttar Pradesh, which has very high tourism potential.
+Pilibhit is one of the forest-rich areas of Uttar Pradesh.
 The almost 54 km-long Indo-Nepal international border makes Pilibhit a highly sensitive for security purposes.
-According to an estimate by the Government of India, Pilibhit has 45.23% of its population living under the poverty line.
+According to an estimate by the Government of India, Pilibhit has 45.23% of its population living under the poverty line as of July 2007.
 Increasing population and unemployment is a cause of worry in the area, and many non-governmental organizations (NGOs) and government-run organizations have initiated projects to provide employment, but human resources are yet to be exploited in full.
 The city came third-bottom in terms of hygiene and sanitation in a Government ranking list of 423 towns and cities in India.